-In November 2019, Murphy confirmed that he “flirted with aliens” and “flirted with [setting the season in] space”, but appeared to suggest that ultimately American Horror Story would not be going intergalactic next season.
+In November 2019, Murphy confirmed that he “flirted with aliens” and “flirted with [setting the season in] space”, but appeared to suggest that ultimately American Horror Story would not be going intergalactic next season – maybe next year?

-Is American Horror Story season 10 the last one?
+Is American Horror Story season 10 the last series?

 Thankfully not! — in January it was announced that the anthology season had been renewed for a further three seasons, taking us up to season 13.

 You can catch up on the previous seasons here: